-In this course, we introduce the physics major students to 2nd half 20th century physics.
+In this course, we introduce the physics major students to the 2nd half of 20th century physics.
 In the learning objectives, we answer a question: "What will the students know and be able to do as a result of taking this class and passing the final examination."